ron-rivest/2016-aus-senate-audit/rivest/README.md

 ``xz-notes.org``        Notes on using compression scheme ``xz``

 ``api.py``              Draft of possible API interfacting dividebatur with aus.py

+``api_dividebatur.py``  API for interface with dividebatur submodule for doing vote-counting.

 ``aus.py``              Initial draft of Bayesian audit framework.